 Used for headspace; detecting solvents and volatile components.

 Equipment: DSC (differential scanning calorimetry)

-Used for: determining the degree of curing and the reactivity of thermally and UV curable systems
+Used for determining the degree of curing and the reactivity of thermally and UV-cure systems.

 We can draw up a non-binding initial expert opinion to narrow down the range of possible causes of the damage symptoms.
-Will be charged on T&M basis.
+Will be charged on cost basis.